Nyquist–Shannon sampling theorem: Application to multivariable signals and images

-Another example is shown to the right in the brick patterns.
+Another example is shown here in the brick patterns.
 The top image shows the effects when the sampling theorem's condition is not satisfied.
 When software rescales an image (the same process that creates the thumbnail shown in the lower image) it, in effect, runs the image through a low-pass filter first and then downsamples the image to result in a smaller image that does not exhibit the moiré pattern.
 The top image is what happens when the image is downsampled without low-pass filtering: aliasing results.

 The sampling theorem applies to camera systems, where the scene and lens constitute an analog spatial signal source, and the image sensor is a spatial sampling device.
 Each of these components is characterized by a modulation transfer function (MTF), representing the precise resolution (spatial bandwidth) available in that component.
 Effects of aliasing or blurring can occur when the lens MTF and sensor MTF are mismatched.
 When the optical image which is sampled by the sensor device contains higher spatial frequencies than the sensor, the under sampling acts as a low-pass filter to reduce or eliminate aliasing.
 When the area of the sampling spot (the size of the pixel sensor) is not large enough to provide sufficient spatial anti-aliasing, a separate anti-aliasing filter (optical low-pass filter) may be included in a camera system to reduce the MTF of the optical image.
 Instead of requiring an optical filter, the graphics processing unit of smartphone cameras performs digital signal processing to remove aliasing with a digital filter.
 Digital filters also apply sharpening to amplify the contrast from the lens at high spatial frequencies, which otherwise falls off rapidly at diffraction limits.

 The sampling theorem also applies to post-processing digital images, such as to up or down sampling.
 Effects of aliasing, blurring, and sharpening may be adjusted with digital filtering implemented in software, which necessarily follows the theoretical principles.